Object-Relational Mapping (ORM) with SignalDB

 SignalDB provides functionality to add methods to collections and item instances to enable ORM-like behavior.
 With this functionality, you can also reactively resolve relationships between items in different collections.

-To add new static methods to a specific collection instance, we have to create a a new class that inherits from the collection class and use it like a kind of singleton.
-With this pattern, it's also possible to directly define collection options like the name or the persistence adapter.
+To add new methods to a specific collection instance, we have to create a new class that inherits from the collection class.
+With this approach, it's also possible to directly define collection options like the name or the persistence adapter.

 import { Collection } from '@signaldb/core'